What does TSA Critical Thinking require?

 Some questions will require you to identify an underlying principle within an argument.

-A principle is a general recommendation which can be applied to a number of cases.
+A principle is a general recommendation that can be applied to a number of cases.
 You are expected to extract the fundamental principle from the case presented in the passage, then see where this principle has been applied in other cases.